Here's How To Make The Viral Coffee Recipe That's All Over TikTok

 We might have Gen Z’s disposition for coziness to thank for the recent boom in home café content.
 Instagram accounts like @y.na_ (nominated for the 2020 Shorty Award for Best Social Media in the food category) have spearheaded a trend that's grown wildly popular, not just on Instagram but all over the world wide web, including on TikTok.
-Home cafés have been a particularly cozy corner of the internet since at least the mid-2010s when South Korean Instagram accounts like y.na shared sunlit videos of elaborate "café" drinks being poured in even more elaborate serving cups.
+Home cafés have been a particularly cozy corner of the internet since at least the mid-2010s when South Korean Instagram accounts like y.na shared sunlit videos of elaborate "café" drinks being poured into even more elaborate serving cups.
 Think of a beautiful iced matcha latte getting slowly poured into a sparkling glass while Billie Holiday plays in the background.

 Advertisement